EastEnders spin-offs: Internet and BBC Red ButtonEastEnders official website is located on the BBC Programmes website at www.bbc.co.uk/programmes/b006m86d and is part of BBC Online, the official website of the BBC. It was previously located at www.bbc.co.uk/eastenders. The website formerly contained information on the cast and characters, games, news and interviews but only the character information and interviews are now available, but are no longer updated and are in the "archive" section of the site. The website was redesigned in 2007, with the new version going live on 20 April 2007. Another updated website went live in December 2009, to tie in with the show's 25th anniversary in February 2010. The site contained new features and was based on feedback from users of the website. Occasionally, a character in the show sets up their own website and these are sometimes created in reality, such as godlypodly.co.uk.

 In October 2009, a spin-off series entitled EastEnders: E20 was announced.
 Conceived by executive producer Diederick Santer, it was developed "as a way of nurturing new, young talent, both on- and off-screen, and exploring the stories of the soaps' anonymous bystanders."
 EastEnders: E20's characters are a group of sixth form students and it targets the "Hollyoaks demographic".
 It was written by a team of young writers and was shown on the EastEnders website in January 2010.
 A second series was commissioned for later in 2010, and a third series for 2011.

 An internet mini-series, Lauren's Diaries, began in 2010, featuring Lauren Branning (Jacqueline Jossa) and giving an insight into her thoughts and feelings.
 A second series started in April 2011.
 The episodes feature on the EastEnders website.
 Another mini-series on the internet, called The B&B, started in 2012.
 The four-episode spin-off takes on the style of a fly-on-the-wall documentary, featuring Kim Fox (Tameka Empson), working at her bed and breakfast.
 Tamwar Tales – The Life of an Assistant Market Inspector is a four-episode spin-off starting in 2013, featuring the character of Tamwar Masood (Himesh Patel).
 Various other mini-episodes have appeared online and on the Red Button, showing extra scenes.
 These have included the two-part "Amira's Secret" from 2011, 2012's "Phil on Remand" and "Billy's Olympic Nightmare".
-Poppy Meadow (Rachel Bright) and Fatboy (Ricky Norwood) were also at the centre of a Red Button episode, showing how they spent their Christmas together, entitled "All I Want for Christmas".
+Poppy Meadow (Rachel Bright) and Fatboy (Ricky Norwood) were also at the centre of a Red Button episode, showing how they spent their Christmas together, entitled "All I Want for Christmas".EastEnders' first audio drama, EastEnders: The Podcast, started on 28 November 2018, consisting of four episodes.

-EastEnders' first audio drama, EastEnders: The Podcast, started on 28 November 2018, consisting of four episodes.
+On 17 May 2024, BBC released a six-part spin-off miniseries titled The Point of Mo Return via TikTok, Facebook, Instagram and X, starring Laila Morse as Mo Harris and Bobby Brazier as Freddie Slater ahead of their permanent return to EastEnders.
+The miniseries sees Mo and Freddie living away from Walford in Mo's caravan, and focuses on their relationship and Freddie's ADHD diagnosis.